Table of Contents

 Why put money into an investment ISA for over 60s?

 Evidence suggests that investments usually perform better than cash over the long term.
-According to data from Berkshire Hathaway, the average annual return on the S&P 500 with dividends included from 1965-2021 was 10.5%.
-In 2021, the S&P 500 recorded returns of 28.7% and an average return of 17.15% over the last 10 years.
-It’s a good indication of the potential performance of the best savings accounts for over 60s and other age groups, too.
+According to data from Berkshire Hathaway, the compounded annual return on the S&P 500 with dividends included from 1965-2022 was 9.9%.
+The S&P 500 recorded an average return of 12.39% over the last 10 years.
+This is a good indication of the potential performance of the best savings accounts for over 60s and other age groups, too.

-The three occasions where investments underperformed were during periods of a financial crisis.
+The three occasions where investments underperformed were during periods of financial crisis.
 So, the risk is there, and it is real, but it needs to be put into perspective.
-The important thing is being prepared to invest over the long term so that you can ride out any unexpected falls.
+The important thing is to be prepared to invest over the long term to ride out any unexpected falls.

-Not all Stocks and Investment ISAs are the same, nor are the wealth management specialists who look after them.
-To find the best ISA rates for over 60s, you will need to check out the best do-it-yourself-platforms as well as the best do-it-for-me platforms.
+Not all Stocks and Investment ISAs are the same, nor are the wealth management specialists who offer and manage them.
+To find the best rates for over 60’s, you will need to check out the best do-it-yourself platforms and the best do-it-for-me platforms.
 Of course, if you are thinking about going down the DIY route, you’ll need to:

-It’s only recommended for those who have the financial nouse.
+It’s only recommended for those who have the appropriate financial nuance.

-How to get the best savings interest rates for over 60s
+How to get the best ISA rates for over 60s

 Don’t limit yourself to one market.
 Many Brits go for the FTSE 100 because it is familiar, but there are other markets out there, like the USA’s S&P 500 and Japan’s Nikkei 225.